 Change your name to match your gender identity

-You start the process of changing your name to match your gender identity by filling out court forms.
+You can ask the court to change your legal name to match your gender identity by filing forms.

 How to fill out forms to change your name